-Note: To ensure data integrity, the SQL editor supports read-only statements such as SELECT
+Note: To ensure data integrity, the SQL editor supports read-only statements such as SELECT, but not read/write statements like INSERT or DELETE.

 In addition to these clauses and statements, your SQL syntax can contain several functions and operators to further define the results and perform calculations: